 Vision / FAQ

-UC Davis and Dr Goldman’s 50 years of research has shown that human behavior in recreation, transportation and construction patterns are the key contributors to the degradation of the water quality.
+60 years of research by UC Davis started by Dr Goldman’s reveal that our recreation, transportation and construction patterns are the key contributors to the degradation of the water quality.
 Reference: 2010 State of the Lake Report www.TERC.UCdavis.edu/stateof the lake/index.html

 “Last ten years it cost $1.4Billion to clean up after ourselves.
 It will cost $2.45B for the next ten years” 2010 TRPA Environmental Improvement Program www.conservationclearly.org

 Our Proposed Solution

 1. Create a 21st Century Visitor Menu of 4-season Geotourism Activities that DO NO HARM

 …is designed around the 12 geotourism principles as specified by National Geographic Center for Sustainable Destinations (NGCSD).
 The two-day demonstration allows locals and visitors to ‘test-drive’ a 21st Century Geotourism Menu of activities that increase visitor satisfaction, inspire longer stays and stories that increase demand.
 Increasing ‘Visitor Satisfaction’ via sustainable tourism models (geotourism) is in the “high priority action” section of the Lake Tahoe Basin Prosperity Plan (LTBPP) Final Report (pg.
 57-79).

 2. Visitors become stewards when invited to deepen their connection with Fun, Meaningful (educational), and Low Carbon guided adventures.